 The broad array of technologies used is much the same across the board.
 Although given that no two games are alike, how these models are then applied changes from game to game.
 Some “moments of genius” unearth new best practices and it’s great to see the gaming community is keen to share these ideas and help other studios overcome their challenges.

-At least one point where everyone could agree was that the aim is to be able to build your own backend within 5 years and have complete control and ownership of your whole architecture.
+What most people agree on is that the aim is to be able to build your own backend within 5 years and have complete control and ownership of your whole architecture.

 What are the experts saying?